TrossenRobotics/interbotix_xslocobots_docs/docs/ros1_packages/perception_pipeline_configuration.rst

 Usage
 =====

-To work with this package, place some small, non-reflective objects on the floor near the Kobuki base such that they are clearly visible to the camera (when it's pointed down) and are reachable by the arm.
+To work with this package, place some small, non-reflective objects on the floor near the mobile base such that they are clearly visible to the camera (when it's pointed down) and are reachable by the arm.
 The objects should be small enough such that they can easily fit between the gripper fingers on the robot arm no matter the gripper's orientation.
 They can not be too reflective though